 - Texas Constitution Art.
-11, § §5 and 7 - Generally, levy and collect tax to pay interest and create a sinking fund of at least two per cent to repay principal - A "sinking fund" is a fund into which moneys are placed to be used to redeem securities in accordance with a redemption schedule in a bond contract. - Remember, constitutional and statutory limits on a city's power to tax; additional taxes for bonds plus other taxes may not exceed these restrictions - Recent exception: 2011 Amendments authorize cities and counties to enter multi-year Interlocal Agreements
+11, § §5 and 7 - Generally, levy and collect tax to pay interest and create a sinking fund of at least two per cent to repay principal - A "sinking fund" is a fund into which moneys are placed to be used to redeem securities in accordance with a redemption schedule in a bond contract. - Remember, constitutional and statutory limits on a city's power to tax; additional taxes for bonds plus other taxes may not exceed these restrictions - Since 2011, cities and counties may enter into multiyear Interlocal Agreements